Chowringhee

 Chowringhee (also Chourangi) is a neighbourhood of Central Kolkata, in Kolkata district in the Indian state of West Bengal.
 Chowringhee Road (officially Jawaharlal Nehru Road) runs on its western side.
 A neighbourhood steeped in history, it is a business district, as well as a shopper's destination and entertainment-hotel centre.
+The area lies exactly at the centre of the city.

 Etymology

 The name 'Chowringhee' has defied etymologists.
 There is, however, the legend of a Nath yogi, Chouranginath, who discovered an image of the goddess Kali's face and built the first Kalighat temple.